2024 Supercross Tickets on Sale Today, Track Maps, & Regions Released - Racer X

 - Feld Motor Sports confirms earlier start time for West Coast races: "In a strategic effort to maximize the television and streaming viewing audience, all rounds will have a prime time Central or Eastern time zone start, so all Pacific time zone races will start at 8:00 p.m. or 8:30 p.m.
 Eastern."

 - Supercross Futures will have four qualifying events then the championship finale.
+One of the qualifying events is at the Daytona Supercross!

 Check out the 16 track maps released below.